MadMatcher/MadLib/docs/create_features_temp.md

 In the case where the user specifies similarity functions and/or tokenizers, we create the features as follows:
 * We still create the exact match features and the numeric features, as described in the default case.
-* We will create features for each similarity function and tokenizer combination.
-Each feature will be applied to columns where the average number of tokens produced by the particular tokenizer is at least 3.
+* We will create features for each similarity function and tokenizer combination provided.
+If only a list of similarity functions are provided, the features will be created by combinations of the provided similarity functions with the default tokenizers.
+Similarly, if only a list of tokenizers are provided, the features will be created by combinations of the default similarity functions with the provided tokenizers.
+If both similarity functions and tokenizers are provied, the features will be created by combinations of the provided similarity functions and the provided tokenizers.
+Each of the generated features will be applied to columns where the average number of tokens produced by the feature's tokenizer is at least 3.
 * Finally, we create the following special features if you have included the AlphaNumeric tokenizer.
    ```python
    # Only for AlphaNumericTokenizer with avg_count <= 10: